mgechev/ngast/README.md

 const pipes = workspace.getAllPipes();
 ```

-> Note: If you don't analyze your project first, the first call to one of the methods above will run analysis.
+The **first time** one of the method above is called, `ngast` will run the analysis of the workspace.

+> The analysis is currently quite long: >10sec for a small project can go beyond 2min for a very large project.

 # Working without Ivy